DAA2020-team/midterm-project/README.md

 ### Exercise 4

-1. Change directory to the root folder folder.
+1. Change directory to the root folder.
 2. Run `python exercise4/main.py` to test the implementation of the `change()` function.
     * There are some parameters to pass to the test function that can customize the test.
 In particular there is the `manual` parameter and if is set to `True`, the test will print more information and will proceed step